kailash-manasarovar/statement/docs/timeline/2024/december.md

 ## A curious new intuitive skill

-- I'm not yet fully aware that my online conversations with criminal gangs have generated a lot of interest in international law enforcement organizations - although I'm sensing something's changed on the social-media hack I've been navigating for years.
+- I'm not yet fully aware that my online conversations with criminal gangs have been generating a lot of interest in international law enforcement organizations - although I'm sensing something's changed on the social-media hack I've been navigating for years.
-- My handwritten letters - particularly the supplementary page - obviously had an impact.
+- My [handwritten letters - particularly the supplementary page](august.md#the-handwritten-letters) - obviously had an impact.
 - Every time I go online, I'm interacting directly with known criminals like Hazel Smith, the Dénia porn-gangs, and other British and Spanish criminals.
-- The thing is, the ability to do this on a social media space is somewhat unique; a new and very interesting skill.
+- The thing is, the ability to do this alone and without help on a social media space like X is somewhat unique; a new and I think very interesting skill.
-- I expect my new-found ability is mostly to do with language pattern recognition abilities finely-tuned by years of spiked-hallucinogen intake.
+- I expect my new-found ability is mostly to do with language pattern-recognition abilities, finely-tuned by years of spiked-hallucinogen intake.
-- An important note here is that I think that the efficacy of these skills relies entirely on Principle of Miracles no. 7 being in place, and without that pre-requisite I believe years of unfettered hallucinogen intake could have severe and devastating effects to the mind and is no doubt what the criminals expected from experience.
+- An important note here is that I believe the efficacy of these skills relies entirely on Principle of Miracles no. 7 - *Miracles are everyone’s right, but purification is necessary first* - being in place, and without that pre-requisite years of unfettered hallucinogen intake could have severe and devastating effects to the mind and is no doubt what the criminals expected to happen to me from historical data.
 - The criminals really shot themselves in their wee feetsies with me now though, didn't they.

 ## Detoxing in Samui, an unusual poo